yups186/BeginnerJavaProject/README.md

-# BeginnerJavaProject
+# BeginnerJavaProjects
-I have now been learning Java for a short while, and have made my first beginner java project.
-It is quite simple, (Since it is beginner friendly), it utilizes the Scanner class to collect User Input, it also utilizes if statements, logical operators, arrays and loops.
+I have now been learning Java for a short while, and have made my first two beginner java project.
+They are quite simple - They utilize:

+- Scanner class
+- If, else and else If statements
+- Logical operators
+- For loops
+- While Loops
+- Methods
+- Arrays

 There will be more projects to come soon!

 Please feel free to tell me any improvements I can make.